 In 2000, I began assisting family and friends at the Sicardi Gallery.
 After enrolling in art classes at the community college, I studied painting at University of Houston.
 The experience in formal art studio classes was wonderful, as well as teaching in secondary school.
 I consider a self-taught foundation to be the strength in driving my choices.
 I often work with a mixture of materials, but painting is still my foundation.

 I have had the opportunity to exhibit work in various solo and group shows, as well as collaborate with dance and theatre productions.
 My work is part of several private and public collections in Texas and the United States.
 Teaching programs at the School of the Art Institute of Chicago, Maine College of Art, and Kansas City Art Institute have helped in my development.
 As I begin the next phase of my professional studio practice, I look forward to more projects that challenge me and help my growth as an artist.
-My home and studio have been located in the Bryan/College Station area since 2017.
+My home and studio spaces are in Houston and College Station, TX.